chrismnguyen01/Leetcode/algorithms/search_algorithms/sliding_window/README.md

         m = cur = 0

-        # calculate first window
+        # Calculate first window
         for i in range(0, k):
-            #do something
+            # Do something

-        # iterate through each index after initial window until end
+        # Iterate through each index after initial window until end
         for i in range(k, len(s)):
-            # gaining something in new index
+            # Gaining something in new index
-            # losing something from last window
+            # Losing something from last window
             if s[i] and not s[i-k]:
                 cur += 1
-            # losing something in new index
+            # Losing something in new index
-            # gaining something from last window
+            # Gaining something from last window
             if not s[i] and s[i-k]:
                 cur -= 1

-            # get the max of this wondow or the maximum
+            # Get the max of this wondow or the maximum
             m = max(m, cur)
         return m
 ```